Senate backs $854B bill to fund health, education, military

 Only 45 senators voted in favor of the proposal.

-Senate leaders also blocked an amendment by Sen. Joe Manchin, D-W.Va., to allow the Senate to intervene in a Texas lawsuit that could upend health-care protections for people with pre-existing medical conditions.
+Senate leaders also blocked an amendment by Sen. Joe Manchin, D-W.Va., that would have allowed the Senate to intervene in a Texas lawsuit that could upend health-care protections for people with pre-existing medical conditions.
 The Trump administration has said it will no longer defend key parts of the Obama-era Affordable Care Act in court.

 “What’s happening today in the Senate is disgusting,” Manchin said after the amendment was blocked.
-He said Senate Majority Leader Mitch McConnell “chose to play politics with the health care of millions of Americans,” including about 1.8 million people with pre-existing conditions in his home state of Kentucky.
+He said Senate Majority Leader Mitch McConnell “chose to play politics with the health care of millions of Americans,” including about 1.8 million people with pre-existing conditions in McConnell’s home state of Kentucky.

 “This is not a Democratic or Republican issue, this is life or death to many,” Manchin said.